How to Experience the Thriving Arts & Culture of St. George

 Broadway in the Desert: Tuacahn Center for the Arts

 Built in the shadow of tall red rock sandstone cliffs, Tuacahn puts on Broadway productions in a dramatic outdoor amphitheater near Snow Canyon State Park.
 The word “Tuacahn” means “Canyon of the Gods,” and its stunning rugged backdrop enhances any production.
-Catch musical performances by leading local and national acts on the outdoor stage through November, long after northern Utah’s temperatures have gone cold.
+Catch musical performances by leading local and national acts on the outdoor stage through October.
+(Read: Discover an Outdoor Stage in Utah's Canyon of the Gods)